morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

         storage: 128Mi
 ```

-This specification translate to the PersistentVolumeClaim as following:
+This specification translate to the PersistentVolumeClaim as follows:

 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim